nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 * So flask logger can be used to create logs inside request handlers

 ## Basic logging in flask
-* Configure the root logger before creating the flask application
+* Configure the root logger before creating the flask application, this is becas* While instantiating a flask web application, the handlers of the root logger will be copied by the flask logger
 ```py
 from flask import Flask
 import logging